 Choosing Your Own Safeword or Gesture for Male Chastity Training

 If you prefer not to use the traffic light system, you can certainly choose whatever word you’d like to be your safeword.
 But, although you might think it’s cute to choose something complex, that’s probably a bad idea.

 One of the best things about male chastity training and similar types of play is that you can let your mind roam free and get lost in the heat of the moment.
 Under those circumstances, it can be very hard to remember a complex word.

 If you’ll be using any devices that restrict the trainee’s ability to speak (ball gag, etc.) – or if Master or Mistress plans to forbid him from speaking – it’s a good idea to agree on a safe gesture that will stand in place of a safe word.

 A popular protocol in BDSM dungeons is to use a small foam ball that the submissive holds in their hand.
 If at any point they release that ball from their hand, it’s the same as calling out “red.”

 Now that you have your safeword, you’re ready to experience male chastity training – if you’ve already gotten your cock cage, that is.
-If you haven’t, consider choosing the CB-6000, CB-6000S or The Curve from CB-X. The CB-6000 line is the COCK LOCK OF CHOICE among the BDSM and fetish community, making is the ideal selection for anyone who aspires to have this experience.
+If you haven’t, consider choosing the CB-6000, CB-6000S or The Curve from CB-X. The CB-6000 line is the cock cage of choice among the BDSM and fetish community, making it the ideal selection for anyone who aspires to have this experience.